zznidar/domesticator2slurm/README.md

-# alphafold-slurm-runner
+# domesticator-slurm-runner
-Scripts to run AF2 with slurm integration.
+Scripts to run Domesticator with slurm integration.

 # Installation